AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-03-policy-distillation.md

 observation.

 If we use neural networks, they must classify the observed state into an action.
-The preceding layer before softmax must therefore be a indicative of a $Q$-function since it is a state-dependent distribution over the actions.
+The preceding layer before softmax must therefore be indicative of a $Q$-function since it is a state-dependent distribution over the actions.
 It is probably not necessarily correlated with the actual expected rewards, it could be very unstable and unbounded.
 {: .notice}